Master of Science in Geographic Information Systems

 2. Application fee

-3. Official transcript(s) of all previous college work (international students must submit third party evaluation of official transcripts for degrees from universities outside the United States)
+3. Official transcript(s) of all previous college work (Bachelor’s degree required).
+International students must submit third party evaluation of official transcripts for degrees from universities outside the United States.

 4. TOEFL scores for international students

-5. Two letters of recommendation one from faculty in the student's major at the degree-granting institution and the other from an immediate supervisor.
+5. Two letters of recommendation, with at least one from a faculty member in the student's major at the degree-granting institution.

 Requirements specified in the degree plan are subject to minor modification.
-All graduate coursework must be approved by the GIS Graduate Program Coordinator.
+All graduate coursework must be approved by the GIS Graduate Program Coordinator or a graduate advisor.

 Plan 1 - MS in Geographic Information Systems (Non-Thesis Option)